 CWIG Reading for Pleasure Award

-51 commendations were given last year and we are now open for nominations!
+54 commendations were given in our inaugural year and we are currently taking nominations!
 See here for our awards archive.
 Bear in mind that: three awards can be given any time before 14 August 2019 (or for an additional four months for those visits done in a summer term); awards can be given to any educational establishment for under 18s that shows excellence anywhere in the world; you must be an SoA member, and have visited the school this school year over September 2018-July 2019.
 There is no limitation on the number of awards one school can receive.

 Don't hold back on making your nominations.
 If a school is working hard to encourage reading for pleasure – whether nursery, primary, secondary, public, special or international – reward them.
 Read more